REVEALED: The most popular and iconic Spanish location for movies - Olive Press News Spain

 Here in Spain, the most-filmed location sits comfortably in the world’s top five.

-The popular Cabo de Gata is part of the coastal region of Andalusia.
+The popular Cabo de Gata is part of the coastal region of Andalucia.

 Notable films set (at least) partly in the natural park, at the Playa de Mónsul, include ‘Antony and Cleopatra’ (1972), ‘The NeverEnding Story’ (1984), ‘The Adventures of Baron Munchausen’ (1988), ‘Indiana Jones and the Last Crusade’ (1989) and ‘Talk to Her’ (2002).